nrode/src/README.md

 # src
-Scripts for Genotyping By Sequencing Analyses
+Scripts for Genotyping By Sequencing (GBS) Analyses

 chimeracount.sh: count the number of sequences with a given motif in a fastq file